yazandaniel97/Silicon-Wafer-Defect-Classification-/README.md

 Comparing four deep learning approaches for classifying silicon wafer defect patterns, with a focus on how each one handles extreme class imbalance.
 Overall accuracy turns out to be a weak discriminator — the real story is in the per-class F1 on rare defect types.

-*Rihani, Y. · Haggag, S. · Gomaa, A. · Tamer, A. — Deggendorf Institute of Technology (DIT)*
+*Rihani, Y. · Haggag, S. — Deggendorf Institute of Technology (DIT)*

 ---